Armenia became the world’s first Christian country more than 1,700 years ago in 301 AD.

-Since Armenia has been Christian country more than 1,700 years ago, so are most of the sights around the country ancient churches and monasteries.
+Since Armenia had been Christian country more than 1,700 years ago, so are most of the sights around the country ancient churches and monasteries.

-Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to a rest according to the bible.
+Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to rest according to the bible.

 There are grown adults who actually believe that two penguins walked all the way from Antarctica to the Middle East to get into an Ark….

-While you can see Mt.Ararat from Yerevan on a clear day is it much better to do a short day trip to Khor Virap and get a closer look at the historical mountain.
+While you can see Mt.Ararat from Yerevan on a clear day is it much better to make a short day trip to Khor Virap and get a closer look at the historical mountain.

 Gerhard is one of the most famous Monasteries in the country and located on a gorge.

 Part of it is carved into the cliff itself, and the church is said to have been named after the spear that pierced Jesus Christ on the cross.
 It is in a magnificent location and a UNESCO World Heritage Site.